judyyu0011/judyyu0011/README.md

 - a third year student studying Computer Science and Business at the University of British Columbia.

-- currently working as a Software QA Analyst Co-op at Copperleaf Technologies in Vancouver.
+- currently working as a Software Developer Co-op at Copperleaf Technologies in Vancouver.

 - passionate about travelling!